 Developed in 1989 by the CAA, the Gold Show program encourages breeders to move between regions to show cattle.
 Individual animals must show in a minimum of three Gold Shows in at least two different regions in a given year to qualify for awards.
 Awards are presented based on the number of points collected over the course of the show season.
-The awards will be presented at Agribition the day after the show.
 Each year the following awards are presented in both red and black categories:

 - Show Bull of the Year